wenkokke/side-effects-in-english/README.md

 But now we're all ready to go!
 First, let's determine the effects we want to use in our library.
-We could still leave this underspecified, and simple give membership constraints... but that would be much more verbose.
+We could still leave this underspecified, and only give membership constraints... but that would be much more verbose.

 ~~~ {.haskell}